Convert OTB to PCX

 The PCX file extension, standing for PiCture eXchange, is a raster image format developed by ZSoft Corporation in 1985 for its PC Paintbrush software.
 It became one of the first widely accepted DOS imaging standards, supporting palette-indexed images from 2 to 256 colors and later true-color (24-bit) images.
 PCX files use RLE (Run-Length Encoding) compression, making them smaller in size.
 Although largely replaced by formats like BMP, JPEG, and PNG, PCX was pivotal in early computer graphics and is still supported by various image processing software.

-Wait a few moments for the converter to complete its job, then download your PCX file.
+Give the converter a few seconds, then download your PCX file.

 To change OTB format to PCX, upload your OTB file to proceed to the preview page.
 Use any available tools if you want to edit and manipulate your OTB file.
 Click on the convert button and wait for the convert to complete.
 Download the converted PCX file afterward.